WLNO/API-Certify-NFT-BE/apiDocs.md

 | picture | file | Yes | Event image file |

 > **Note:** The vendor_id is determined automatically from the provided wallet_address.
+> The `status` field is not required in the request; it is automatically set to `upcoming` on creation.
+Dates are parsed based on the server's local time zone.

 #### Response
 **Success (201 Created)**